CASE STUDY

-this renovation is about breathing new life into an older structure.
+This renovation was about breathing new life into an older structure.

 A previously compartmentalized plan was completely transformed to function better for a growing family in a great neighborhood.